UK leaves the European Union

 Hard or soft Brexit?

-The baseline scenario is that the UK will leave the EU on 29 March 2019.
+The baseline scenario is that the UK will leave the EU on 31st of January in 2020.
 This will have consequences.
 When exactly these consequences will occur is not yet known.
 It depends on a so-called hard or soft Brexit.
 In the event of a soft Brexit there will be a transitional period in the agreement between the UK and the EU.
 This gives all parties time to prepare for the consequences.
-This transitional period is up to 31 December 2020 at most.
 In the event of a hard Brexit there is no transitional period and everything is converted immediately.

 PostNL preparing for hard Brexit